Americans for Prosperity (AFP)

 In a public address, Tim Phillips stated there would be a $1.2 Trillion tax increase if a cap-and-trade bill was passed and that 1.2-1.8 million jobs would be lost with cap-and-trade legislation.
 He cited the “American Capital Formation Foundation” as his source.
 While the American Capital Formation Foundation does not in fact exist, the American Council for Capital Formation (ACCF) does , and it has consistently lobbied in Washington against green initiatives, especially the Kyoto protocol, claiming these actions would have severe effects on the national economy.

 On its website, the ACCF calls itself “one of the most influential organizations operating behind the scenes in the Washington policymaking arena.”
 According to ExxonSecrets , between 1998-2006, the American Council for Capital Formation received $1,674,523 from ExxonMobil.
 The group has also received funding from Koch foundations . ,

-The president of the Independent Women’s Forum, Nancy Pfotenahuer, also acted as the president of Americans for Prosperity, but that arrangement ended in July 2005, and Pfotenhauer is now solely the president of IWF and not an employee of AFP.
+The former president of the Independent Women’s Forum, Nancy Pfotenahuer , also acted as the president of Americans for Prosperity, but that arrangement ended in July 2005.
+She is currently (as of 2016) a director on the AfP board .

-AFP is also a member of Internet Freedom Coalition whose members include Americans for Tax Reform , the Competitive Enterprise Institute , Frontiers of Freedom , the Independent Women's Forum , and the Reason Foundation .
+Internet Freedom Coalition members also include Americans for Tax Reform , the Competitive Enterprise Institute , Frontiers of Freedom , the Independent Women's Forum , the Reason Foundation , among others.